 Use PowerSchool's import functions to submit large amounts of information into the system.
 Use the export functions to retrieve large amounts of information from the system.
-Before importing or exporting, keep the following in mind:
+The following information is important to importing and exporting.

 Importing Enrollment Dates